Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: The Effect of Pre-Training Bias on Answer Generation

 \subsection{Experimental Setup}

-To study pre-training bias versus retrieved evidence, we designed controlled experiments using ranking queries (\emph{e.g.}, ``best SUVs to buy in 2025'') as interpretable testbeds.
-All tests used \texttt{gpt-4o} with deterministic settings, with web snippets as evidence.
+To investigate how pre-training bias interacts with retrieved evidence, we designed a controlled experimental pipeline that exposes the model to progressively perturbed inputs.
+We focus on ranking-oriented queries (\emph{e.g.}, ``best SUVs to buy in 2025'') because they provide an interpretable testbed for reasoning consistency across entities.
+All experiments were executed using the same large language model configuration (\texttt{gpt-4o}) under deterministic settings to minimize stochastic variance.
+The retrieved web snippets served as the evidence corpus for each query.

-\paragraph{Evidence Retrieval and Baseline Ranking.} For query $q$, we retrieve evidence $D_q=\{(s_j,u_j)\}_{j=1}^m$ via \texttt{gpt-4o-search-preview} with web search enabled (pairs of text snippets and urls).
-We then generate baseline ranking $R$ using these snippets.